-The increase in acceptance and prevalence of interprofessional health teams delivering services using interprofessional models of collaborative practice as well the increase in identification of health services as interprofessional organisations (Kuipers et al 2014) presents challenges to traditional governance frameworks in health service providers.
+The increase in acceptance and prevalence of interprofessional health teams delivering services using interprofessional models of collaborative practice as well as the increase in identification of health services as interprofessional organisations (Kuipers et al 2014) presents challenges to traditional governance frameworks in health service providers.
 The greater the level of interprofessional collaboration in health care settings with attendant requirements for fluidity in structures and relationships between individuals from different disciplines, the greater the complexity that emerges.
 There are calls for governance systems that support team-work while at the same time coping with the necessary improvisation and, at times, blurring of professional roles within a single instance of patient care (Lingard).
-Existing models of governance that support the education of health professionals, such as registration boards, professional accreditation councils and university faculties and schools, are predominantly uni-professional.
+Existing models of governance within bodies that support the education of health professionals, such as registration boards, professional accreditation councils and university faculties and schools, are predominantly uni-professional.
 But by its very nature, IPE sits across many individual disciplines and health professions.
-The consequence of this is that there are no natural representative organisations with this clear remit or associated interprofessional governance structures or traditions assuring its quality in either the academic or health service contexts.
+The consequence of this is that there are no natural representative organisations with this clear remit or associated interprofessional governance structures assuring its quality in either the academic or health service contexts.
 Furthermore, it is not yet clear if any of the existing governance systems, are appropriate for IPE and subsequent interprofessional practice in health care settings.
 With an increasing focus on achieving a more interprofessional and collaborative workforce, and the need to deliver ‘work ready’ graduates the question must be asked as to which of these existing quality governance systems, if either, is the more appropriate model for enabling and supporting IPE.

 Interprofessional Education Academic Governance

 Accountability is a key driver of academic governance in higher education institutions today.
 As recipients of public funding, universities are under mounting pressure to demonstrate that their programs deliver value for money and that graduates will enter the workforce with relevant knowledge and skills to meet industry needs.
-Academic governance, therefore, is … “an important tool to inform the labour market about graduate skills and competencies to guarantee that certain minimum standards are met and to ensure that the qualification awarded meets its stated purpose” (Hénard & Mitterle,2010).
+Academic governance, therefore, is … “an important tool to inform the labour market about graduate skills and competencies to guarantee that certain minimum standards are met and to ensure that the qualification awarded meets its stated purpose” (Hénard and Mitterle 2010).

 Most higher education institutions convene an academic board (or equivalent) to manage academic governance.
 Academic boards and their committees provide a framework of “policies, structures, relationships, systems and processes that collectively provide leadership to and oversight of a higher education provider’s academic activities …” (TEQSA p.
 1, 2017).
 Their purpose, amongst other things, is to establish standards for teaching, research and educational programs, and to monitor them in a continuous cycle of improvement.

 Quality assurance is a primary function of most academic boards and is what Vilkinas and Peters (2014) refer to as an ‘internal focus’ of academic governance.
 Other, common internally focussed governance activities relate to policy management and control of admissions requirements.
-Externally focussed governance responsibilities, such as scanning the environment for changes in the sector and developing relationships with external bodies are less evident in academic boards’ terms of reference (Vilkinas & Peters, 2014), which is problematic given the need for institutions to keep abreast of industry needs.
+Externally focussed governance responsibilities, such as scanning the environment for changes in the sector and developing relationships with external bodies are less evident in academic boards’ terms of reference (Vilkinas and Peters 2014), which is problematic given the need for institutions to keep abreast of industry needs.